Turing Video-based Cognitive Tests to Handle Entangled Concepts: Data modelling in Hilbert space

-With reference to a Bell-type setting, one can now prove that, if the coincidence measurements ${XY}$ and ${XY'}$, $X=A,A'$, $Y,Y'=B,B'$, $Y \ne Y'$, are product measurements with respect to the isomorphism $I$, then, for every state $p$ of the composed entity, the marginal law of Kolmogorovian probability expressed by Equation (\ref{marginal1}) is satisfied.
-Analogously, if the coincidence measurements $XY$ and $X'Y$, $X,X'=A,A'$, $Y=B,B'$, $X \ne X'$, are product measurements with respect to the isomorphism $I$, then, for every state $p$ of the composed entity, the marginal law expressed by Equation (\ref{marginal2}) is satisfied.
-One also proves that, if the marginal law is satisfied in all coincidence measurements, then a unique isomorphism exists, which can be chosen to be the identity operator \cite{aertssozzo2014}.
+With reference to a Bell-type setting, one can now prove that, if the joint measurements ${XY}$ and ${XY'}$, $X=A,A'$, $Y,Y'=B,B'$, $Y \ne Y'$, are product measurements with respect to the isomorphism $I$, then, for every state $p$ of the composed entity, the marginal law condition expressed by Equation (\ref{marginal1}) is satisfied.
+Analogously, if the joint measurements $XY$ and $X'Y$, $X,X'=A,A'$, $Y=B,B'$, $X \ne X'$, are product measurements with respect to the isomorphism $I$, then, for every state $p$ of the composed entity, the marginal law condition expressed by Equation (\ref{marginal2}) is satisfied.
+One also proves that, if the marginal law conditions are satisfied in all joint measurements, then a unique isomorphism exists, which can be chosen to be the identity operator \citep{aertssozzo2014}.

-It follows from the above that, if the marginal law is violated, then one cannot find a unique isomorphism between $\mathbb{C}^{4}$ and $\mathbb{C}^{2} \otimes \mathbb{C}^{2}$ such that all measurements are product measurements with respect to this isomorphism.
-In this case, one cannot explain the violation of the CHSH inequality as due to the usual situation in quantum physics where all measurements are product measurements and only the initial pre-measurement state is entangled